GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 {% endDetails %}

-An interaction's latency consists of the single longest [duration](https://w3c.github.io/performance-timeline/#dom-performanceentry-duration) of a group of event callbacks that drives the interaction, from the time the user begins the interaction to the moment the next frame is presented with visual feedback.
+An interaction's latency consists of the single longest [duration](https://w3c.github.io/performance-timeline/#dom-performanceentry-duration) of the event callbacks that drive the interaction, starting from the time the user begins the interaction to the moment the next frame is presented with visual feedback.

 {% Aside 'important' %}
 For more details on how INP is measured, read the ["What's in an interaction?"](#whats-in-an-interaction) section.